hedyhli/outline.nvim/README.md

 - **is_open()**

-  Return whether the outline window is open
+  Return whether the outline window is open.

+- **show_status()**

+  Display current provider and outline window status in the messages area.

 ## Default keymaps